Search

 Reduce Waste.

-WEBSPECTOR VISION INSPECTION
+Shelton's WEBSPECTOR INSPECTION

-WebSpector is customisable and can be standalone or integrated seamlessly into production lines and fabric forming machines (e.g. looms and warp knitting machines).
+Additionally, the Shelton WebSpector is customisable and can be standalone or integrated seamlessly into production lines and fabric forming machines (e.g. looms and warp knitting machines).
 This system enhances efficiency, minimises customer complaints and maximises profitability for the whole value chain.

 The WebSPECTOR Four-Step Process